roy-pstr/python-pilot/README.md

 # PyPilot
-A python terminal with an AI assistant.</br>
+A python terminal with a coding copilot inside.</br>
-Use it as a regular python terminal and whenever you need the assistant write a comment to send your request.</br>
+This is a regular python terminal, only that your comments are used as requests from the copilot.</br>
 Don't forget to set the API KEY (supports only OPENAI for now).

 ## Demo